Division of Military Retirement and Disability Pay in an Arizona Divorce

 John argues that Sandra is not entitled to a split of his disability pay because federal law – though allowing state courts to divide military retirement pay in a divorce — prohibits them from dividing pay that has been waived for disability benefits.

-However, the Arizona Supreme Court noted that neither the law nor U.S. Supreme Court rulings directly discusses a situation where the pay is allocated between spouses in a divorce before the disability waiver.
+However, the Arizona Supreme Court noted that neither the law nor U.S. Supreme Court rulings directly discusses a situation where the pay is allocated between spouses in a divorce decree before the disability waiver.

-The Court noted that divorce matters are largely left to state law.
+The Court noted that matters of divorce law are largely left to state law.
 Because of that, the Court ruled that Arizona divorce law was not preempted by federal law unless federal law directly and specifically addressed the subject.

 A 2010 Arizona Law Cannot Alter Property Rights that Vested before 2010